-Diesel Oxidation Catalysts (DOCs) - DOC technology is available today and can be applied to the full range of engine sizes used in construction applications.
+Diesel Oxidation Catalysts (DOCs) - DOC technology is available today and can be applied to the full range of diesel engine sizes used in both on-road and non-road applications.
 Over 250,000 nonroad vehicles and equipment, including mining vehicles, skid steer loaders, forklift trucks, construction vehicles, and stationary engines, as well as over 35 million diesel passenger cars in Europe and over 1.5 million trucks and buses worldwide, have been equipped with DOCs.
 DOCs reduce PM emissions in the range of 20 to 40 percent depending on the engine type and condition, as well as the sulfur level in the fuel.
 If 15 ppm sulfur diesel fuel is used, DOCs can be optimized for maximum control of PM and toxic HC emissions.

-Selective Catalytic Reduction (SCR) Technology - SCR technology is primarily a NOx emission control technology (up to 80 percent or more NOx reductions), but it also controls PM emissions (20 to 40 percent).
+Selective Catalytic Reduction (SCR) Technology - SCR technology is primarily a NOx emission control technology (up to 80 percent or more NOx emission reductions), but it also controls PM emissions (20 to 40 percent).
 SCR has been used to control emissions from stationary sources for over 15 years.
 More recently, it has been applied to select mobile sources, including trucks, marine vessels, and locomotives.
-In 2005, SCR is expected to be introduced in Europe on onroad diesel heavy-duty engines to help meet the Euro 4 emission standards.
+In 2005, SCR is expected to be introduced in Europe on on-road diesel heavy-duty engines to help meet the Euro 4 emission standards.
 As noted above, applying SCR to diesel-powered engines provides simultaneous reductions of NOx, PM, and HC emissions.

 Low-Pressure EGR - This technology is being successfully demonstrated in retrofit applications on trucks, buses, and other applications.
 Over 1500 systems are running worldwide.
 Low-pressure EGR has demonstrated a NOx control capability in the range of 30 to 60 percent.
-With an active DPF and <15 ppm sulfur diesel, control levels as high as 80 percent may be achievable.
-Current experience with low-pressure EGR is in the 185-440 hp range, but the technology could be optimized for a larger range of engine categories.
-This technology is expected to be an available option for nonroad diesel engines.
+With an active DPF and <15 ppm sulfur diesel, PM control levels in excess of 85 percent is achievable.

-Lean NOx Catalyst (LNC) Technology - This technology, which has been utilized in passenger car applications in Europe, recently was verified by the California Air Resources Board (25 percent NOx control) in retrofit applications.
-This technology, which is being used in combination with both DPFs or DOCs, is being demonstrated and commercialized for a variety of nonroad applications, including heavy-duty earthmoving equipment, agricultural pumps, and portable engines.
+Lean NOx Catalyst (LNC) Technology - This technology has been verified by the California Air Resources Board (25 percent NOx control) in retrofit applications.
+This technology, which is being used in combination with both DPFs or DOCs, is being demonstrated and commercialized for a variety of diesel engine applications including on-road and non-road diesel engines.

 Crankcase Emission Controls - Crankcase emissions can be a significant source of PM from uncontrolled, turbocharged engines.
 Currently on diesel engines, a rudimentary filter may be installed on the crankcase breather (the vent for the oil reservoir), but a substantial amount of particulate matter is released to the atmosphere.
 For diesel engines used in motor vehicle applications, emissions through the breather may exceed 0.7 g/bhp-hr during idle conditions on recent model year engines.
+Crankcase emission control technology used in combination with diesel oxidation catalysts has been verified by both California and the U.S. EPA.

-One solution to this emissions problem is the use of a multi-stage filter designed to collect, coalesce, and return the emitted lube oil to the engine's sump.
+An example of a crankcase emission control technology is the use of a multi-stage filter designed to collect, coalesce, and return the emitted lube oil to the engine's sump.
 Filtered gases are returned to the intake system, balancing the differential pressures involved.
 Typical systems consist of a filter housing, a pressure regulator, a pressure relief valve, and an oil check valve.
 These systems have the capability to virtually eliminate crankcase emissions.
-This technology is currently being used in Europe and will be used on highway diesel heavy-duty engines in the U.S. beginning in 2007.